moigagoo/norm/README.rst

     :target: https://nimble.directory/pkg/norm

-**Norm** is an object-oriented, framework-agnostic ORM for Nim that supports SQLite and PostgreSQL.
+**Norm** is an object-driven, framework-agnostic ORM for Nim that supports SQLite and PostgreSQL.

 *   `Repo <https://github.com/moigagoo/norm>`__